 EU Green Week 2018 saw the launch of a new Green City Tool, which allows cities to assess their green performance in 12 areas and see how their approach compares to that of others, to get advice and recommendations on how to improve.

 The EU Urban Agenda established through the Pact of Amsterdam Pact in 2016 is helping to deliver "sustainable cities and communities" (SDG11).
 Local administrations and associations, Member States, NGOs and the Commission are working in partnership in the areas of air quality, urban mobility, circular economy, and nature and biodiversity.
 To address air pollutant emissions from traffic, the Commission will further strengthen its work with national, regional and local authorities on a common integrated approach for urban vehicle access regulations, under the EU Urban Agenda.

 Peer-to-peer instruments are important for sharing of knowledge and good practice in environmental policies.
 This is particularly true at city level.
 Through the TAIEX-EIR peer-to-peer tools the Commission is supporting expert missions, study visits and workshops in areas such as air pollution, public procurement and waste management.

 The European Commission’s proposal for the next long-term EU budget clearly supports the EU sustainability agenda organised around climate action and environmental protection.
 The environment-specific funding programme, LIFE, has been substantially increased to €5.450 billion, and will continue to support many urban projects.
 There is a strong environmental focus in the funds that are most useful for the urban environment – the Cohesion Fund and the Regional Development Fund.

-EU Green Week 2017 has engaged millions of actors from all over Europe in events and on social media and brought many insights and inputs for our further work.
-I hope you will join our efforts to ensure that these findings will now be taken up and turned into action for more green jobs and for a better future for us all.
+EU Green Week 2018 has engaged millions of actors from all over Europe in events and on social media, in blogs, and brought many insights and inputs for our further work.
+I hope you will join our efforts to ensure that these findings will now be taken up and turned into action for greener cities for a greener future.